 club history

 It all started in Manhattan’s historic SoHo neighborhood.
-At 5 Sprint St. a small group of friends first played with an idea of an open pick-up game, and in those friendly conversations an idea of a club was born.
+At 5 Spring Street, a small group of friends first began discussing the idea of an open pickup game.
+In those casual conversations, the idea for a club was born.

 run with the black dogs

-Since its earliest days, the club has stayed true to its diverse and multinational roots.
-Among the club’s founding members were international artists, post-collegiate players, an ex-pro, and local business owners.
-The on-field melting pot that makes up the very backbone of the club continues to attract players from all walks of life.
+From its earliest days, the club has remained true to its diverse and multinational roots.
+Among the founding members were international artists, post-collegiate players, an ex-professional, and local business owners.
+This on-field melting pot continues to define the backbone of the club and attract players from all walks of life.

-Over the years the club has witnessed the dramatic ride of New York’s soccer scene first hand.
-In a relatively short period of time, a number of clubs have sprouted around the city’s boroughs, and we are proud to have played an active role in that movement.
-We consider ourselves ambassadors of the game and The Bowery, where we will continue to play, grow, and pen our history.
+Over the years, the club has witnessed the dramatic rise of New York’s soccer scene firsthand.
+In a relatively short time, clubs have sprouted across the city’s boroughs, and we are proud to have played an active role in that movement.
+We consider ourselves ambassadors of the game—and of the Bowery—where we will continue to play, grow, and write our history.

 our club identity